Renter-0/busytube/README.md

 - `git` to clone the repository (Optional)

 > [!NOTE]
-> If you have [`nix`](https://github.com/NixOS/nix) package manager installed with flakes enabled you can run `nix develop` to get the mandatory requisites
+> If you have [`nix`](https://github.com/NixOS/nix) package manager installed with flakes enabled you can run `nix develop` to get the mandatory requirements

 ## Compiling